 How to get free play in Las Vegas?

 Free play refers to a slot that a player receives without having to use any of his or her own money.
-Players can actually cash in for real winnings with these spins and it’s always worth taking advantage of these bonus spins when they are available.
+Players can cash in for real winnings with these spins and it’s always worth taking advantage of these bonus spins when they are available.

 How does one actually get some free spins in Las Vegas or at other casinos?
 Many properties offer players some free play simply for signing up for the casino’s rewards card, especially some of those located away from the world-famous Las Vegas Strip.